eliovir/rust-examples/README.md

 gather example codes from tutorial and other documentations of [Rust](http://www.rust-lang.org/) into files, ready to compile.

-Examples are tested with version 1.29.1.
+Examples are tested with version 1.41.0 and 1.41.0-nightly.

 ## Files